 Reflection on the Changklan Masjid Dialogue by Myo Aung

-After this trip, I realized that I should learn more about other religions, at least very basic.
+After this trip, I realized that I should learn more about other religions, at least very basic ones.
 Because there are a lot of new words for me.
 So I can not understand their explanation well.

-Reflections on the Dialogue at the Mosque (Ajan Jirachai)
+Reflections on the Dialogue at the Mosque with Ajan Jirachai

 (Wednesday, September 28, 2022) by Saw “Chris” Than Htut Lynn

-There are over 20,000 Muslim population in Chiangmai currently and 60% are Chinese Muslim, 30% are Indian Muslim, and the rest are others.
+There are over 20,000 Muslim persons in Chiangmai currently, 60% are Chinese Muslim, 30% are Indian Muslim, and the rest are others.

 A distinction is made between religion and culture.
 There are many groups of Islam in the world.
 The Qur’an is common to all Muslims.
 Different groups have different additional teachings.